JoshW-dev/insider-alert/README.md

 python main.py
 ```

-The bot will scrape the recent insider trading data from OpenInsider, check for the specified trading activity, and send notifications if any is found.
+The bot will scrape the recent insider trading data from OpenInsider, check for the specified trading activity, and update the summary.csv file.

-## Setting Up Notifications
-To use the email and/or text message notifications, you'll need to provide some additional information in the script:

-For email notifications, you'll need to provide the SMTP server and port, the email address and password to send from, and the recipient email address(es).

-For text message notifications, you'll need to provide your Twilio account SID and auth token, the Twilio phone number to send from, and the recipient phone number(s).

-Please replace the placeholders in the script with your actual information.

 ## Insider Trading